Flowpack/Flowpack.NodeTemplates/README.md

 ## Using the node creation dialog

-The Neos React UI comes with a configurable node creation dialog.
+The Neos UI comes with a configurable node creation dialog.
 You can access the data entered in the node creation dialog in your node templates using EEL queries.
 You could let the editor choose between different dummy texts like this: